cakephp/docs/en/core-libraries/components/csrf-component.rst

 In addition to request data parameters, CSRF tokens can be submitted through a special ``X-CSRF-Token`` header.
-Using a header often makes it easier to integrate a CSRF token with javascript heavy applications, or XML/JSON based API endpoints.
+Using a header often makes it easier to integrate a CSRF token with JavaScript heavy applications, or XML/JSON based API endpoints.

 Disabling the CSRF Component for specific actions